San Sebastián University

-Universidad San Sebastián (USS, St. Sebastian University) is a private autonomous Chilean university with its headquarters situated in Santiago de Chile.
-It is also located in Concepción (its previous headquarters), Valdivia, Osorno and Puerto Montt.

-It was founded in 1989, and later in 2001, USS gets a formal state recognition as University.
-By 2011, it counted with 21.572 students.
+Universidad San Sebastián (USS, St. Sebastian University) is a Chilean private autonomous university founded in 1989 in Concepción and accredited at the Advanced level.
+Its headquarters situated in Santiago de Chile.
+It is also located in Concepción (its previous headquarters), Valdivia and Puerto Montt.
+As of 2025, these facilities serve over 52,000 students.
+In 2001, USS gets a formal state recognition as autonomous university.
+Since 2017, has participated in Chile's Unified Admission System (Sistema de Acceso a la Educación Superior).